EXTREMOPHILARUM/saurabh.photos/content/posts/japan-photo-journey.md

 Left Dazaifu at 17:04.
 Back to Fukuoka by 17:39.

+Sunset was approaching.
+I headed to the beach near Fukuoka Dome.
+Stopped at a Lawson convenience store on the way.
+Purchased onigiri and Natural Lawson cold cocoa milk.
+This was the correct decision.

+Arrived at the beach around 18:00.
+Fukuoka Dome looms over the waterfront—large, white, impossible to miss.
+The beach itself: Momochi Seaside Park.
+Clean sand, calm water, minimal crowds on a Monday evening.

+Sat on the beach.
+Ate the onigiri.
+Drank the cocoa milk.
+Watched the sun set over Hakata Bay.
+The light was excellent—golden hour transitioning to blue hour.
+Photographed the dome, the beach, the water.
+Settings: f/8, ISO 200-400, varying shutter speeds as the light dropped.

+The cocoa milk was notably good.
+Japanese convenience store drinks exceed expectations.
+This would become a pattern.

+Left the beach around 18:45.
+Headed to Canal City Hakata.

-Evening plan: Canal City Hakata.
-It's a shopping and entertainment complex built around an artificial canal.
+Canal City Hakata is a shopping and entertainment complex built around an artificial canal.
 The design is distinctive—curved architecture, water features, bright colors.
 Not traditional Japanese aesthetic.
 More postmodern shopping mall with ambition.

-Walked from the train station to Canal City.
-About 3.3 kilometers.
-Arrived around 18:00.
+Walked from the beach area to Canal City.
+About 3.3 kilometers total.
+Arrived around 19:00.
 Shot the exterior, the canal, the interior atrium.
-The evening light was better than midday—softer, more directional.
+The evening light was fading but still usable—softer, more directional than midday.

 Took the subway back to the hotel around 19:50.
 Backed up photos to MacBook.
 Day 2 photo count: 143 RAW files.
 Estimated keepers: maybe 12.